AliOsamaHassan/Quran-and-Arabic-Language-Repository/README.md

 # Quran And Arabic Language Repository [Awesome]

-This is an repository for projects & libraries that related to Quran & Arabic language
+This is an repository for gathering all resources that related to Quran & Arabic language

 ### Libraries